 Over time, metronidazole can cause peripheral neuropathy, a nerve disorder that can cause numbness and tingling in the hands and feet.
 Other side effects associated with metronidazole include nausea, vomiting, diarrhea, loss of appetite, dizziness, and headaches.

 Although ciprofloxacin causes fewer side effects than metronidazole, it can interact with antacids (Rolaids, Tums) and vitamin and mineral supplements that contain calcium, iron, or zinc.
 Do not take antacids or vitamin supplements at the same time as the ciprofloxacin dose.
 You should also avoid sun exposure as ciprofloxacin increases sun sensitivity.
-Ciprofloxacin may also increase susceptibility to Clostridium difficile colitis, an antibiotic-associated bacterial infection that causes severe diarrhea.
+Ciprofloxacin may also increase susceptibility to C difficile colitis, an antibiotic-associated bacterial infection that causes severe diarrhea.

 Mild-to-moderate diarrhea may be reduced by daily use of psyllium (Metamucil, generic), though they can worsen symptoms in cases of IBD and should be used cautiously.
 Standard anti-diarrheal medications include loperamide (Imodium, generic) or a combination of atropine and diphenoxylate (Lomotil, generic).